-At this point, I think it’s safe to say the recent glut of Star Wars films can officially be categorized as “too much of a good thing.”
+At this point, it’s safe to say the recent glut of Star Wars films can officially be categorized as “too much of a good thing.”
 In fact, if Stars Wars: The Rise of Skywalker (2019) and Disney Plus’s flagship series The Mandalorian (review forthcoming) are any indication, it’s probably too much of a mediocre thing.
-Clocking in as Episode IX in the storied franchise, The Rise of Skywalker caps off the latest blockbuster trilogy in underwhelming, formulaic fashion, delivering a few pleasant moments and mild smiles, but nothing of substance and little magic.
+Clocking in as Episode IX in the storied franchise, The Rise of Skywalker caps off the latest blockbuster trilogy in underwhelming, formulaic fashion, delivering a few pleasant moments and mild smiles, but nothing of substance and very little magic.

 The conflict resumes as a shocking galactic broadcast from the late, mysteriously resurrected Emperor Palpatine (Ian McDiarmid) alerts the rebellion to a new threat.
 Palpatine enlists the aid of the First Order’s supreme leader, Kylo Ren (Adam Driver), in a mission to kill Rey (Daisy Ridley), the last Jedi and the only thing standing in the way of the First Order’s ultimate triumph.
 Rey, of course, has other ideas: she and her rebel besties Finn (John Boyega), Poe (Oscar Isaacs), Chewbacca (Joonas Suatamo), C-3PO (Anthony Daniels), and BB-8 undertake a quest to track down Palpatine’s secret planet in a desperate attempt, against all odds, to take out his massive fleet of planet-killing star destroyers and save the universe.

-Especially after the paradigm-shifting promise of Episode VIII, The Rise of Skywalker brings things to a close in a disappointingly commercial way, snapping the Star Wars universe back into predictable shape.
+Especially after the paradigm-shifting promise of Episode VIII, The Rise of Skywalker brings things to a close in a disappointingly commercial way, snapping the Star Wars universe back to predictable shape.
 The third Star Wars trilogy is certainly an upgrade over the miserable prequels, thanks especially to Rian Johnson’s input, but in the end it’s just more forgettable product.